MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-deploy-excel-addin.md

 > [!NOTE]
 > It can take up to 24 hours before users the add-in deploys automatically in Excel of users.

-## <a name="a-nameinstallaindividual-acquisition-install-the-add-in-manually-for-your-own-use" /><a name="install"></a>Individual acquisition: Install the add-in manually for your own use
+## <a name="individual-acquisition-install-the-add-in-manually-for-your-own-use" /><a name="install"></a>Individual acquisition: Install the add-in manually for your own use

 In most cases, when you open Excel from Business Central, the add-in will either be installed automatically for you or you'll be prompted to install it.
 There might be cases, however, where you have to manually install the add-in.